-There are various ways to work through these questions and identify all gaps in necessary information to effectively market to the right audience at the right time.
+There are various ways to work through these questions and identify all gaps in the necessary information to effectively market to the right audience at the right time.

 Let’s lay some groundwork

-Before you begin, get organized and set your objectives.
+Before you begin, get organized, and set your objectives.
 What are you trying to accomplish?

 These objectives should take into account several different things: